 If your question is not answered here or you are having difficulty, please contact your field officer.

-Here is the advice the ministry has made available for principals (www.education.govt.nz)
+Here is the advice the ministry has made available (www.education.govt.nz)

 Do I have to go in to school to supervise?

 You should make your best effort to go in to school if called upon, but definitely do not go in if it is not safe for you to do so.
 You do not have to be at school if any of the following apply to you:

 - You are sick or under directed isolation

 - You are in an at-risk category as specified in the government's guidance